Low-Impact Exercises for Beginners to Build Strength and Mobility

 What is the best low-impact exercise if I am out of shape?

 The best low-impact exercise is usually the one that feels safe and realistic enough to keep doing.
 Sit-to-stands, wall push-ups, standing marches, heel raises, and short mobility sessions are all strong options.
 These exercises are practical, beginner-friendly, and easy to modify.
-Starting with simple movements builds confidence and makes consistency much easier.
+Starting simple helps build confidence and consistency.